LynnethTigsePena4240/CineFinder/README.md

 * **Navbar component**
 This stays at the top of every page and lets users switch between pages dynamically to make it run smoothly.
 * **SearchBar component**
-We have this on the homepage as its own component so it's easy to update when we add the search feather to it.
-It’s used to allow users to search movies/shows and to dynamically show the results as the user type.
+We have this on the homepage as its own component so it's easy to update when we add the search feature to it.
+It’s used to allow users to search movies/shows to then show the results in the Movie List page.

 ### Routes